 The new council must initially be set up as a parish council but could change to a town council at its first meeting.

 A Guildford Town/Parish Council would provide a united single democratically elected body to represent the town's interests (for the first time in a very long time) and could be a voice for the people of Guildford and a champion for positive change, improvements into the place in which 80,000 residents live.
-A council would be in a stronger position to represent the town and it's residents' views within the West Surrey Unitary Authority.
+A council would be in a position to represent the town and it's residents' views within the West Surrey Unitary Authority.

 To begin with, a new parish council automatically have limited responsibilities: